Sales Training: Executing The Candidate Interview Feedback Call

 Grab a coworker and practice role playing the closing questions you will ask of your customer.
 Be sure to also practice role playing what you will say to overcome objections in the event your customer (in your role play) is not yet ready to move forward.

-You can learn more about our methodology and training approach here but how do you and your IT staffing firm go about executing the candidate interview feedback call?
+How do you and your IT staffing firm go about executing the candidate interview feedback call?
 What do you find most challenging?
 What training do you participate in to help you improve your interview to hire ratios and your closing effectiveness?
 Let’s start a conversation in the comments section below.

 About Dan Fisher